-The Deaf Dog Education Action Fund further adds that the precautions deaf-dog owners take not to startle their dogs is more an act of compassion rather than from a fear of being bitten or attacked.
+The Deaf Dog Education Action Fund further adds that the precautions deaf dog owners take not to startle their dogs are more acts of compassion rather than from a fear of being bitten or attacked.
 A survey further conducted by The Deaf Dog Education Action Fund found that:

 [O]wners of deaf dogs were having problems with [their] deaf dogs, other than the typical dog problems all dog owners face, like housebreaking, chewing or digging.

 This means that if you own a deaf puppy, it's important to condition them to believe that good things will happen when they're "startled."
 But, as with any dog, it's important to teach good bite inhibition.
 So, should your dog bite one day, the level of damage will more likely be minimal.